 - A place to start is to examine your utility bill for January or February (or other months when you are not irrigating).
 Itís likely that a family of four has a serious leak problem if its winter water use exceeds 12,000 gallons per month.
 You can also look for spikes - is your water use a lot higher this month than it was last month?
 Learn more about how to read your water bill here.

 - Find your water meter, which is located in a concrete box and usually found at the property line either in front of or behind the residence.
 Use a screwdriver to remove the lid on your meter, which is heavy and usually marked ďWater.Ē Now that youíve found the meter, take a reading during a period when no water is being used.
 If the meter does not read exactly the same after two hours, you probably have a leak.
 Most meters in our system have leak indicators.
 Depending on the brand of your meter, the leak indicator could be a small triangular shaped dial or a small red dial that rotates when water is flowing through the meter.
 If the dial is moving, chances are you have a leak.
-Find more information about how to read your meter here or call us at 541-774-2430 if you are having trouble finding it.
+Find more information about how to read your meter and identify the leak indicator here, or call us at 541-774-2430 if you are having trouble finding it.

 - In just 10 minutes, you can search your home for leaks and crack down on water waste.
 Many common household leaks, such as worn toilet flappers, dripping faucets, and leaking showerheads, are quick to find and easy to fix.
 Use the WaterSense Checklist for Chasing Down Leaks.